-An appreciation and enjoyment of music is encouraged through active and practical involvement in a variety of genres and styles via listening, performing, appraising and composing.
-Pupils will also have the opportunity to use Music Technology to supplement and enhance their understanding.
-A wide variety of musical styles are covered, from medieval music through to pop songs, and pupils are involved in different forms of music making, both individual and communal, helping to develop a sense of group identity and togetherness.
-We believe that whilst music is creative, it is also an art subject that challenges the mind through the understanding of music theory, something which underpins all learning throughout the 11s.
+An appreciation and enjoyment of music is encouraged through active and practical involvement in a variety of genres and styles via singing and performing, composing and listening.
+A wide variety of musical styles are covered, from medieval music through to reggae, and pupils are involved in different forms of music making, both individual and communal, helping to develop a sense of group identity and togetherness.
+Whilst music is creative, it is also a subject that challenges the mind through the understanding of music theory, something which underpins all learning throughout the 11s.